DirkHoffmann/Win32-OpenSSH-Wiki/DefaultShell.md

 Follow these steps:
 - On the server side, configure the default ssh shell in the windows registry.
-  - `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShell` - Full path (case sensitive) of the shell executable
+  - `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShell` - full path of the shell executable
-  - `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShellCommandOption` - The switch that the configured default shell requires to execute a command and immediately exit and return to the calling process.
-It is used for executing the remote ssh commands. _Example- ssh user@ip hostname_
+  - `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShellCommandOption` (optional) - switch that the configured default shell requires to execute a command, immediately exit and return to the calling process.
+By default this is `-c`.

 ***